2-REC/hugo-myportfolio-theme/README.md

 ### The config file {#config-file}

+Settings about the different sections in the homepage as well as the navigation bar and menu are defined in the config file, named "_config.toml_".

+Each section has a set of parameters that can be modified to customise the site.
+Most of these are related to the layout.
+Details about each parameter and their role can be found in the file itself.

-In the [`exampleSite`](//github.com/2-REC/hugo-myportfolio-theme/tree/master/exampleSite) folder of this theme there is a [`config.toml`](
+In the [`exampleSite`](//github.com/2-REC/hugo-myportfolio-theme/tree/master/exampleSite) folder of this theme there is an example [`config.toml`](
 //github.com/2-REC/hugo-myportfolio-theme/blob/master/exampleSite/config.toml) file.

-Copy this file in the root folder of the Hugo site.
+The file should be copied in the root folder of the site, and modified as desired.

-Strings and values can be changed in order to customize the website.

-Settings about the different sections in the homepage as well as the navigation menu are defined in this file.
-Details about each parameter and their role can be found in the file itself.

 ### Data Files {#data-files}